isomerpages/moe-northbrookssec/_co-curriculum/Student Leadership Programme/Student Council.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Student%20Council.jpeg">
 </div>
 <h3>Introduction</h3>
-<p>The Student Council consists of students leaders who have gone through
+<p>Our Student Council consists of students leaders who have gone through
 a rigorous selection process using the school’s Leadership Competency Index, interview and situational test.
 They are given training workshops and platforms to apply their skills and hone their competencies.</p>